Fidel's Cuba: 3 generations under 'El Comandante'

 "We used to live better," she said.
 "After the construction, we've had to limit ourselves economically."

 The two homes share a narrow backyard.
 The family cooks and eats together.
-They watch TV together and sit on the front porch on hot nights.
+They watch TV or sit on the front porch on hot nights.
 Their ability to laugh at their differences has brought them closer.

 "My grandmother is a revolutionary," Bell said the other day.